PeterCullenBurbery/PeterCullenBurbery/README.md

 I'm currently learning about combinatorics, factorials, binomials, subfactorials, Catalan numbers, multinomials, rising factorials, falling factorials, permutations, combinations, and derangements.

+I enjoy learning about American Civil War history and the great general Ulysses S. Grant and William Tecumseh Sherman.
+I also enjoy the writings of C. S. Lewis, St. Augustine, George MacDonald, and G. K. Chesterton.

+I enjoy learning physics with materials by Richard Feynman with the Feymann lectures, Stephen Wolfram, and Douglas C. Giancoli.

 <!--
 **PeterCullenBurbery/PeterCullenBurbery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.